jesper0438/BIEPOnline/readme.md

 # Development Branch
 This project is a prototype for a library support system for a specific primary school

+# Warning
+Don't use this application in production environments!

 # Links
 Productieomgeving
 https://bieponline.herokuapp.com/